As any entrepreneur knows, finding a sustainable way to grow your business can be difficult even under ideal circumstances.

 In order to figure out the lifetime value of your customers, you’ll need to factor in a number of other figures.
 You’ll need to take into account your customer churn rate, the average customer lifespan, the median invoice you send, the average number of new customers you acquire every month, your monthly sales and marketing costs, and more.

-Many business owners that’s a lot to figure out on their own.
+For many business owners, that’s a lot to figure out on their own.
 Using a customer lifetime value calculator is one of the easiest ways to ensure your metric is as accurate as possible and that it’s easy to track.
 With tools like these, you can simply plug in the numbers and the tool will automatically calculate your LVC.

 Once you have your LVC, you can determine whether you’re spending too much or too little on your existing customer relationships.
 And if you find that you need to improve your LVC across the board, you can prioritize customer service improvements, send out customer surveys, or devote a larger portion of your advertising budget to retargeting.